-C. TELEMETRY COMPONENT TESTS
+C. TELEMETRY COMPONENT TESTS (Proposed IX.C.1 language for OP18 pilot)

 To ensure the accuracy of telemetered data, MPs shall do one of the following:

-1. Use manual or computerized routines to check telemetered quantities (MW, MVAR & kV) against each other, and/or comparing them against derived values of a State Estimator, to identify unreasonable values at least one day once a calendar month.
+1. Use manual or computerized routines to check telemetered quantities (MW, MVAR & kV) against each other, revenue meter quantities and/or against derived values of a State Estimator, to identify unreasonable values at least one day once a calendar month.
 This option can only be used for equipment after the initial installation (or replacement) test where IX.C.2 (below) would apply for initial installation (or replacement).

 Each single day check shall include 24 data samples for each telemetered point, 1 for each hour of the day.